Diary of a Quilter - a quilt blog

 Each layer, working from the back to the front, should be at least an inch bigger all the way around so that you can easily see all three layers from the front as you work.
 This protects against backing fabric shifting while you're quilting and not having your quilt back cover the whole quilt.
 (If you're working on a larger scale quilt, I recommend at least 2-3 inches bigger on all sides for each fabric layer.)

-For this project I choose to use basting pins to hold my layers together.
+I typically use basting pins to hold my layers together.
 Basting pins (as opposed to regular safety pins) are slightly curved to make it easier to pin from the top through all three layers.

 After the quilt is basted, decide where you want your quilting lines to go.
 You can draw or mark lines as a guide, or you can use the seams in the quilt itself as a guide.